dotnet/csharplang/proposals/low-level-struct-improvements.md

 1. `Unsafe.AsRef<T>(in T value)` could expand its existing purpose by changing to `scoped in T value`.
 This would allow it to both remove `in` and `scoped` from parameters.
 It then becomes the universal "remove ref safety" method
 2. Introduce a new method whose entire purpose is to remove `scoped`: `ref T Unsafe.AsUnscoped<T>(scoped in T value)`.
 This removes `in` as well because if it did not then callers still need a combination of method calls to "remove ref safety" at which point the existing solution is likely sufficient.

+### What will make C# 11.0
+The features outlined in this document don't need to be implemented in a single pass.
+Instead they can be implemented in phases across several language releases in the following buckets:

+1. `ref` fields and `scoped`
+2. `unscoped`
+3. fixed sized buffers

+What gets implemented in which release is merely a scoping exercise.

+**Decision** Only `ref` fields and `scoped` will make C# 11.0.
+LDM is happy to revisit `unscoped` if a more natural keyword can be settled on or data suggests it's possible to make `this` `unscoped` by default in all cases.

 ## Future Considerations